Pulmonary arteriovenous fistula

 - Complete blood count (CBC)

-- Echocardiogram to check the function of the heart
+- Echocardiogram with bubble study to check the function of the heart and assess for presence of a shunt

 - Perfusion radionuclide lung scan to measure breathing and circulation (perfusion) in all areas of the lungs